ENSTA-U2IS-AI/DeepLabV3Plus-MUAD-Pytorch/README.md

 ### 3. Test

-Results will be saved at ./results.
+Results will be saved at ./results if set --save_val_results

 ```bash
 python evaluate_miou.py --data_root "/path_to_muad_dataset/" \